 Dialogues can be either proactive or reactive.
 They can take place either directly between the Fund Company and the companies in which it owns shares or indirectly via a third party in the form of cooperation between the Fund Company and another investor that conducts the dialogue.

-A report on the Fund Company’s participation in nomination committees and annual general meetings is provided on on our Sustainability page, in Swedish only.
+A report on the Fund Company’s participation in nomination committees and annual general meetings is provided on our Sustainablity page (in Swedish only).

-For more information about governance work at Didner & Gerge, see our Shareholder Engagement Policy on our Sustainability page, in Swedish only.
+For more information about governance work at Didner & Gerge, see our Shareholder Engagement Policy on our Sustainablity page (in Swedish only).

 Responsibility for the policy